pocketpy/pocketpy/docs/quick-start/exec.md

 ### Compile mode

 The `mode` parameter controls how the source code is compiled.
-There are 4 possible values:
+There are 5 possible values:
 + `EXEC_MODE`, this is the default mode.
 Just do normal execution.
 + `EVAL_MODE`, this mode is used for evaluating a single expression.
 The `source` should be a single expression.
 It cannot contain any statements.
 + `REPL_MODE`, this mode is used for REPL.
 It is similar to `EXEC_MODE`, but generates `PRINT_EXPR` opcode when necessary.
 + `CELL_MODE`, this mode is designed for Jupyter like execution.
+It is similar to `EXEC_MODE`, but generates `PRINT_EXPR` opcode when necessary.
 + `JSON_MODE`, this mode is used for JSON parsing.
 It is similar to `EVAL_MODE`, but uses a lexing rule designed for JSON.